MicahElliott/mrswlf/README.md

 ## About the big (and small) moves

 - `a` — OK, it's annoying to use right-hand for `Ctrl-a` (select-all).
-But otherwise, this was a surprisingly easy move for my hands, and really is what gets you to having the important vowel (and consonant) hand(s) (common to most modern layouts).
+But it's only an issue because your right hand is on the mouse, so just triple-click instead.
+And yeah, it's also weird that `Ctrl-a` at the end of the keyboard is now to take you to _beginning_ of the line.
+This was a surprisingly easy move for my hands though, and really is what gets you to having the important vowel (and consonant) hand(s) (common to most modern layouts).

-- `w` — Barely notice the change.
+- `w` — Barely notice the change since so close to original spot.

 - `m` — Also surpringly fast adjustment.
-You'll have to get used to having this on left for many layouts anyway.
+Maybe since `m` was such a pain before.
+You'd have to get used to having this on left for many layouts anyway.

-- `l` — It has to go somewhere comfy, and this is a common stack, above `r`.
+- `l` — It has to go somewhere comfy, and this is a common stack, above (or below) `r`.

 - `o` — Very challenging being on thumb.
 Wonder if it's worth trying only this move independently for a week to see if it's workable for you.
 Other layouts